temporarychicken/K8s-Demo-Workshop/README.md

 * Ansible - a shell command line tool, install from here: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html
  * A valid NGINX PLUS license.
-This consists of a certifate and key, nginx-repo.crt and nginx-key.crt
+This consists of a certifate and key, nginx-repo.crt and nginx-key.crt These certificate and key files should be placed in a directory called ~/.ssh/ngx-certs
  * A domain name registration within AWS Route 53.
 This can be any domain name of your choosing, the default will be nginxdemo.net which is registered and owned by F5 Networks.
  * The git command line tool.
 This can be installed from the relevant repo with your linux distro.